ilopezmoreno/Female-Labor-Participation/README.md

-This repository contains the do-file codes needed to replicate my research progress about female labor force participation in Mexico.
+This repository contains the do-file codes and databases needed to replicate my research progress about female labor force participation in Mexico.

 To replicate my results just follow these steps: